How can I prepare beforehand for class?

 Do I need a towel?

 Towels are useful for wiping down and in preventing you from slipping on your yoga mat.
-You are encouraged to bring one with you, but we have towels available at no extra charge.
+You are encouraged to bring at least one hand towel with you to practice.

 What should I drink?